Macy’s will close its Northgate store next year, Redmond store in next few months

 In the latest sign of hard times for traditional retailers, Macy’s will close its Northgate Mall store in early 2020.

-Rumors of the closure were conformed Tuesday by spokeswoman Justine Jordan, who also confirmed a recent report that its store in Redmond Town Center will close early this year.
+Rumors of the closure were confirmed Tuesday by spokeswoman Justine Jordan, who also confirmed a recent report that its store in Redmond Town Center will close early this year.

 “The decision to close a store is always a difficult one, but Macy’s is delighted to have served the Redmond community over the past 16 years and the Seattle community over the past 70 years,” said Jordan in an email.